accordproject/markdown-transform/DEVELOPERS.md

 ### Building Markdown-Transform

-To build Markdown-Transform, you clone the source code repository and use lerna to build:
+To build Markdown-Transform, you clone the source code repository and use Lerna to build:

 ```shell
 # Clone your Github repository: